Saints Row: Stilwater

-The setting of both Saints Row and Saints Row 2 is the fictional city of Stilwater, located in the midwestern state of Michigan, United States.
-Stilwater is primarily based on the real-world American city Detroit.
-During the early development process of Saints Row, the city was designed before the script was assembled and was more than four times the size of its final version.
-It was cropped to a smaller size because development resources could not support a city that large.
-Stilwater's red light district is largely based on Harlem, including the Raykins Hotel as The Cotton Club.
-During its development phase, the city went through constant expansion and cropping.
-For example, the shopping mall and trailer park districts in Saints Row 2 were originally included in early designs of Saints Row.
-One design challenge was creating the city without load-screen interference, so the engine was designed to stream around the player's location in individual chunks of the city.
-The city was designed to feel diverse and have a variance of districts; Saints Row product art director Matt Flegel commented that "We wanted the city to cover all styles, from the towering sky scrapers of downtown to the gritty industrial feel of the factory district.
+The setting of both Saints Row and Saints Row 2 is the fictional city of Stilwater, located in the midwestern state of Michigan and primarily based on the real-life American city of Detroit.
+It also draws inspiration from other American cities, such as the Red Light district being based on New York's Harlem neighborhood.
+During the early development process of Saints Row, Stilwater was designed before the script was completed; as a result, the city suffered numerous changes during production.
+The original version, which was four times larger than the city seen in the final game, was abandoned because of the limited development resources.
+Throughout its development phase, Stilwater underwent constant expansion and cropping, resulting in the removal of many planned areas; some of these, such as the shopping mall and the trailer park, would later be included in Saints Row 2.
+One design challenge was creating a city without load-screen interference, so the engine was designed to stream around the player's location in individual chunks of the city.
+Stilwater was designed to feel diverse and have a variance of districts; Saints Row product art director Matt Flegel commented that "We wanted the city to cover all styles, from the towering sky scrapers of downtown to the gritty industrial feel of the factory district.
 We want the player to feel the changes between the districts, rather than just noticing the visual difference."
 The districts were designed to feel relevant to the gangs that controlled them.

-The Stilwater of Saints Row 2 is significantly different from its original rendition; the city is 45% bigger than its older counterpart.
-Much of the city from Saints Row is redeveloped in Saints Row 2, albeit becoming more "alive" and full of depth.
+The Stilwater of Saints Row 2 is significantly different from its original rendition, being roughly 45% larger.
+Much of the city from Saints Row was redeveloped in Saints Row 2, becoming more "alive" and full of depth.
 Saints Row 2 lead producer Greg Donovan said that "Stilwater in Saints Row 2 is very different from Saints Row.
 In fact, every detail has been touched to some degree or another. [...]
 I think that what will end up happening is that people who played Saints Row or are fans of the franchise are going to have a great time exploring the city and looking for new things.
 [Also], people that are new to Saints Row 2 are just going to be presented with a huge, very dispersive and very different looking environment, it's very well polished and detailed."
 There are no in-game load screens in Saints Row 2, a notable feat as the game allows for seamless co-operative play.
-There are over 130 interiors within the city, including over ninety different shops.
+There are over 130 interiors within the city, including over 90 different shops.
 The city is more dynamic and lifelike in Saints Row 2, as the artificial intelligence is smarter, i.e., civilians will interact with each other.
-Additionally, certain elements of Saints Row 2s environment are destructible as the game shares some technology with the Volition-developed Red Faction: Guerrilla game.
+Additionally, certain elements of Saints Row 2s environment are destructible as the game shares some technology with Red Faction: Guerrilla.
 Its environment also features numerous landmarks and Easter eggs; one such feature won "Top Easter Egg of 2008".